 First, this paper highlights spatial and temporal disparities of water access across household demographics and water sources, for example between the neighbours Shanta and Sonika.
 These disparities demonstrate that commonly applied spatial and temporal boundaries in discussions of water security, such as the dry season or the municipal border, inadequately reflect lived experiences and conceal inequities.
 Here, in-depth qualitative research of household experiences helps to reveal systemic forms of marginalization that mediate experiences of water security (Loftus, 2006; Sultana, 2011; Truelove, 2011; Meehan, 2013; Buechler & Hanson, 2015), such as the difference in the ways that renters and homeowners, wealthy and poor, central and peripheral residences struggle to access piped water from KUKL.

 Second, this paper highlights the role of landownership and social connections in mediating experiences of water security.
 Registering a home in the right areas enables access to a KUKL tap connection, and also grants the homeowner extra space for storage, potentials for well-building and a possible means of income from renters.
-On the other hand, migrants who cannot afford to build and register a home, such as Rupa and Sonika, remain vulnerable and insecure as they lack these options.
+Conversely, migrants who cannot afford to build and register a home, such as Rupa and Sonika, remain vulnerable and insecure as they lack these options.
 Nevertheless, as stories like Sarita's and Uma's demonstrate, not all landlords and homeowners are more water secure or privileged.
 For homeowners like Sarita, Uma, Shanti, Samrat and Sanu Maya, social connections and local membership of community water systems are vital lifelines and support systems.
 More generally, it is through socializing more than by direct access to infrastructure that people come to build security.
 As this study and others show, prevailing narratives about water management often overlook these social and cultural drivers of security in favour of metrics of access and basic needs (Molden et al., 2016; Tamang, 2016; Jepson et al., 2017).

 Third, this research emphasizes the burdens of coping with poor water supplies on particular household members.
 In the Kathmandu Valley, ineffective governance means that households must manage their own water carefully.
 However, within a household, there are often several families and, within these families, there are particular individuals who bear the responsibility of securing water.
 The costs of coping are high, not just financially but also in terms of time, labour and stress, as Uma and Rupa explain.
 Moreover, the prevailing standards of measurement of basic needs, through metrics such as litres per day per person, poorly align with household management strategies by missing critical dynamics of water storage, social networks and belief systems that affect the security or vulnerability of a family (Wutich, 2009; Jepson et al., 2017; Molden & Meehan, 2018).